Relief for Ulcer-Prone Horses

 Specific medicinal mushrooms provide substantially more beta-glucans than alpha-glucans.
 Oats and barley, for instance, provide more alpha-glucans than beta-glucans.
 Alpha-glucans include glycogen and starch.

 Beta-glucans initiate biochemical processes in the body that lead to improved regeneration of tissues, healing of wounds, and infection defense.
 Studies have shown that specific beta-glucans can be effective for a healthy inflammatory response in the gut including inflammatory bowel disease (IBD).

 Lion’s Mane mushroom extract for the GI tract

-Shiitake and Turkey Tail mushroom extracts
+Turkey Tail mushroom extracts

 Turkey Tail provides polysaccharide K (PSK) that has been vigorously studied for its immune modulatory actions.